pubky/pubky-nexus/nexus-watcher/Readme.md

   Processes various types of events such as posts, bookmarks, follows, mutes, tags, and user profile updates using [`pubky-app-specs`](https://github.com/pubky/pubky-app-specs) object builder.

 - **Retry Mechanism:**
-  Supports retry logic for events that fail to index due to missing dependencies or other transient errors.
+  Supports retry logic for events that fail to index due to missing dependencies or other transient errors

 - **Integration with Nexus Common:**
-  Leverages shared components from the `nexus-common` crate for configuration, database access, logging, and stack management.
+  Leverages shared components from the `nexus-common` crate for configuration, database access, logging, and stack management

 - **Configurable and Extensible:**
-  Provides a builder API to configure service parameters such as the homeserver Pubky ID, database settings, logging level, testnet mode, and more.
+  Provides a builder API to configure service parameters such as the homeserver Pubky ID, database settings, logging level, testnet mode, and more

 - **Comprehensive Testing:**
-  Comes with an extensive test suite covering all event types and error conditions.
+  Comes with an extensive test suite covering all event types and error conditions

-## Usage
+## Quick Examples

 The main entry point is available via the builder in the `nexus_watcher::builder` module.
 For example, you can start the watcher using: